 Sonic Archives and Vernacular Historiography with Florence Dore and Eric Lott

-Join acclaimed scholars and cultural critics Professor Florence Dore (English Department, University of North Carolina) and Professor Eric Lott (American Studies, City University of New York) for a discussion of music, text and method.
+Acclaimed scholars and cultural critics Professor Florence Dore (English Department, University of North Carolina) and Professor Eric Lott (American Studies, City University of New York) joined us for a discussion of music, text and method.
 What constitutes a vernacular archive and how does one approach it as a historian, as a critic, and as a researcher?
 What is the relationship between theory, method and object and how does each inform the other in the practices of critical engagement?
-Please bring your projects, your questions, and your provocations to this graduate workshops.
-We look forward to the conversation!
+Graduate students shared their projects, questions, and provocations in this graduate workshops.

-*This workshop is open to University of Toronto graduate students.
+*This workshop was open to University of Toronto graduate students.